 5. If it looks right, I say "looks good, commit it."

-6. The agent runs the commit, pushes, and confirms the deploy.
+6. The agent commits, pushes, and confirms the deploy.

 That is it.
-I do not pull up a terminal, I do not open VS Code, I do not SSH anywhere.
+No terminal, no VS Code, no SSH.
 The whole loop happens in one chat thread.

-For bigger changes, I sometimes ask the agent to plan first.
+For bigger changes I ask the agent to plan first.
 It writes a short list of what it intends to do, and I approve or change it before it touches anything.
 I do not let it run wild on the repo.
 The plan is the safety net.

 What I use

 I run an AI agent called Hermes Agent.
-If you have heard of OpenClaw, it is somewhat like OpenClaw — an open source agent you run locally on your own machine, that you wire up to a chat interface, and that does the same kind of work.
+It is an open source agent I run locally on my own machine, wired up to a Telegram bot, so the chat I mentioned is just a normal Telegram chat that happens to have a very capable participant on the other end.
 Hermes can read and write files, run shell commands, search the web, and break a task into steps.
-I have it wired up to a Telegram bot, so the chat I mentioned is just a normal Telegram chat that happens to have a very capable participant on the other end.

-The technical setup is not the point of this post, so I will keep it short.
+I will keep the technical setup short.
 Hermes has a config file where I list the skills it should know about.
-For my blog, I wrote a small mirulxyz skill that holds everything specific to this site.
+For my blog I wrote a small mirulxyz skill that holds everything specific to this site.
 The build commands, the deploy flow, the AGENTS.md exclusion, the CSS hashing, the nav structure.
-When the agent needs to do anything blog related, it reads the skill first.
+When the agent is about to do anything blog related, it reads the skill first.
 The skill is the long term memory of "how this site works."

-This is the part I want to highlight for anyone new to agentic AI.
-The skill is not magic.
+The part I want to highlight for anyone new to this: the skill is not magic.
 It is just a markdown file with instructions.
-When the agent is about to help with a task, it reads the relevant skill first.
+When the agent is about to help, it reads the relevant skill first.
 If the skill is good, the agent does the right thing.
-If the skill is bad or missing, the agent guesses, and guessing on a static site build usually means a broken deploy or a CSS file with the wrong hash.
+If it is bad or missing, the agent guesses, and guessing on a static site build usually means a broken deploy or a CSS file with the wrong hash.

 So the time I spend on this setup is mostly time spent writing and updating skills.
 The rest takes care of itself.